Common Commercial Policy (EU): Mixed agreements

 With global tariffs falling, and an increasingly integrated and complex Single Market, European Union member states have shown a growing appetite to conclude bilateral and multilateral agreements that do not pertain to exclusive competences of the Union, such as agreements on investment and intellectual property with third countries.
 Such trade deals are said to be "mixed agreements" and include the member states themselves as signatories, rather than just the EU.
 Owing to a different legal basis within the EU treaties, the elements that do not fall under exclusive competence require unanimity in the Council of the EU and must be ratified by the respective constitutional arrangements of the EU member states, usually requiring the consent of national parliaments, and depending on the issue, may include regional parliaments or even referendums.
 For the elements that fall outside exclusive competences, the European Parliament loses its amendment powers, but usually retains an overall veto via the Special Legislative Procedures laid down in the treaties for the scrutiny of EU foreign relations.

 Trade and foreign policy

 The EU is also held to account in the way it conducts its commercial policy and general foreign relations via Article 3:5 TEU, which states that:

-How this might influence the EU's Common Commercial Policy in the future is not year clear.
+How this might influence the EU's Common Commercial Policy in the future is not clear.

+Trade, employment and growth

+The European Commission sought through a 2016 Communication to maintain the importance of fairness in world trade dealings in the face of "unprecedented" levels of dumping of imported products, and to ensure that EU trade policy was consistent with the aims of protecting jobs and promoting economic growth within the EU.